jaclu/tmux-packet-loss/README.md

 ./scripts/test_data.sh
 ```

-The monitor will be automatically restarted one minute after the last update.
+The monitor will be automatically restarted two minutes after the last run of `test_data`.

 ## Contributing